Michael Osterholm: Books and other publications

 In March 2017, Osterholm and Mark Olshaker published the critically acclaimed Deadliest Enemy: Our War Against Killer Germs.
 Richard Preston, author of The Hot Zone, wrote that the book "looks at the threat of emerging diseases with clarity and realism, and offers us not just fear but plans."
 In April 2017, MinnPost published a two-part interview with Osterholm about the book.

 His invited papers in the journals Foreign Affairs, the New England Journal of Medicine, and Nature detailed the threat of an influenza pandemic before the 2009–10 pandemic and the steps we must take to better prepare for such events.
 Osterholm has also published multiple commentaries in The New York Times, most recently on the repercussions of reductions in funding for research and vaccine development, and how this affects our ability to respond to new infectious disease threats.

 Osterholm is the author of more than 315 papers and abstracts, including 21 book chapters.

+In 2025, he published The Big One: How We Must Prepare for Future Deadly Pandemics.